mbrukman/why-svelte/readme.md

 (e.g. [reactivity](https://svelte.dev/tutorial/reactive-assignments),
 [auto-subscriptions](https://svelte.dev/tutorial/auto-subscriptions),
 and [declaring props](https://svelte.dev/tutorial/declaring-props))
+Importantly, Svelte interop with external JavaScript modules is seamless — its semantic extensions to JS are localized to individual Svelte modules, setting it clearly apart from most other languages that compile to JS.

 As as result, you’ll need more specialized tools and a little more framework-specific knowledge.